onomatopoetica/react-employee-directory/README.md

 ## About The Project

-The scope of this project was to render a table of (random) employees generated from the [Random User API](https://randomuser.me/).
-When a user loads the page, a table of employees is rendered.
+The scope of this project was to create a resource for employees and managers to view non-sensitive data about other employees.
+It would be particularly helpful to be able to filter employees by name.
+This app utilizes  [Random User API](https://randomuser.me/) to demonstrate its functionality.

-A user can:
+When the app loads, a user can:

-* Sort the table by pressing the sort button to scroll through employees, or
+* Sort the rendered employee table by pressing the sort button to scroll through employees, or

 * Filter employees by entering an employee name,

-* Or, simply begin entering letters in an employee's name and result will begin to render in the table.
+* Or, simply begin entering letters in an employee's name and results will begin to render in the table as the user types.

 ## Demo